Jump back to chapter selection.

 fixed phase has no definite particle number.

-Phase and number operator eigenstates: The define the number operator and the phase operator and their corresponding eigenstates.
+Phase and number operator eigenstates: We define the number operator and the phase operator and their corresponding eigenstates.

 N^|N=N|N and eiϕ^|ϕ=eiϕ|ϕ